 The law allows the Administrator to pursue enforcement action against those who endanger the safety of the national airspace system.
 The Administrator can also make rules for all unmanned aircraft, including those that qualify for the exception in this section.

-Except as stated in paragraph (e), and despite chapter 447 of title 49, United States Code, a person may operate a small unmanned aircraft without particular certification or operating permission from the Federal Aviation Administration if all of the following requirements are met:
+Except as stated in paragraph (e), and despite chapter 447 of title 49, United States Code, a person may operate a small unmanned aircraft without particular certification or operating permission from the Federal Aviation Administration if all of the following requirements are met (scope of 44809):

-- The aircraft is solely used for leisure reasons.
+- The aircraft (44809 Drone) is solely used for leisure reasons.

 - The aircraft is flown following or within a set of safety rules prepared in collaboration with the Federal Aviation Administration by a community-based group.